 - In a large deep sauce pan, heat the olive oil over medium heat.
 Add the onion, carrot and celery, cook stirring occasionally until the onion is translucent, about 10 minutes.

-- Add the pancetta, ground beef and ground pork, turn heat to high and cook, stirring occasionally until meat is browned, about 15 minutes.
+- Add the pancetta and cook until the fat begins to render, about 5 minutes.
+Then add the ground beef pork, turn heat to high and cook, stirring occasionally until meat is browned, about 15 minutes.

-- Add the tomatoes, tomato paste and meat broth, and season with salt and pepper.
-Let come to a boil, then lower the heat to low and simmer for 2 hours, stirring occasionally.
+- Pour in the beef broth and stir making sure to scrape in any browned bits of meat that are sticking to the bottom or sides of the pan.
+Then add the tomatoes and tomato paste, and season with salt and pepper.
+Let come to a boil, lower the heat to low and simmer for 2 hours, stirring occasionally.
 The sauce should be thick with very little liquid left.